MicrosoftDocs/quantum-docs/articles/how-to-submit-re-jobs.md

 # Different ways to run the Resource Estimator

-In this article, you'll learn to work with the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).
-The Resource Estimator is available both in VS Code and online in Azure portal.
+In this article, you learn to work with the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).
+The Resource Estimator is part of the Quantum Development Kit and is available in different platforms and IDEs.

+If you run a Q# program, the Resource Estimator is available in Visual Studio Code with the [Quantum Development Kit extension](xref:microsoft.quantum.install-qdk.overview#installing-the-qdk-on-vs-code).
+You don't neet to have an Azure subscription to use the Resource Estimator in Visual Studio Code.

+If you run a Qiskit or QIR program, the Resource Estimator is available in the Azure portal, and you need an Azure subscription to use it.

 The following table shows the different ways to run the Resource Estimator.